EuracBiomedicalResearch/genomic_viewer/assets/genomicviewer-reference-manual.md

 This type of information is stored in the [.bedpe file format](https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format).
 Normally **bedpe files** are 6 columns files with *chr*, *start*, *end* fields of the two anchor and bait regions, however optional columns can be added.
 In the latter case 7th column must contain the name or id of the row in string format, the 8th column is a number representing the score and the 9th column represents the strand.
 Mis-formatting of these columns will result in an error.
-Column header is optional and wil not affect the output.
+Column header is optional and will not affect the output.

 An example of the minimal *.bedpe* file structure is reported below:

 ```
-chrA  startA  startB  chrB  startB  endB
+chrA  startA  endA  chrB  startB  endB
 chr5	74050000	74060000	chr5	74640000	74650000
 chr5	75350000	75360000	chr5	75670000	75680000
 chr5	75740000	75750000	chr5	76150000	76160000